-- A signed paperback can be ordered at gaybashbook.com.
+- A signed paperback can be ordered at davidjaycollins.com.

-- The e-book is available for Kindle and Nook and through iBooks.
+- The novel is available as an e-book through Kindle and an audiobook through audible.com and iTunes.
 Please note that Gaybash includes scenes with graphic violence and sex.
 It is intended for mature readers.

 If you would like to access local LGBT resources, please contact: